MMZaini/saadah-library/README.md

 - Democratize access to important Islamic works by providing a clean, searchable, and mobile-friendly interface.
 - Preserve scholarly material and citations, and make verified references and grading classifications easy to find.
 - Provide an environment where translations, annotations, and scholarly contributions can be linked and shared.
-- Offer the site as a charitable resource — free to use and open-source.
+- Offer the site as a charitable resource - free to use and open-source.

 ## What the app provides

-- A browsable collection of key works including Al-Kāfi.
+- A browsable collection of key works including Al-Kafi and the current local Thaqalayn-derived corpus.
+- Volume, category, and chapter explorers for multi-volume and single-volume books.
-- English translations and arabic text.
+- English translations and Arabic text, with optional side-by-side reading.
+- Persistent top-bar search across the whole library or within a book, with book/volume scoping, exact phrase, exact words, flexible matching, Arabic-aware matching/highlighting, and filter-only discovery.
 - Bookmarks and personal saved items for study and review.
-- Hadith sharing and grading classifications with verifiable source references.
+- Hadith sharing, copy actions, direct links, and grading classifications with verifiable source references.
+- Volume-aware hadith routes for books whose hadith numbers repeat by volume, plus previous/next chapter navigation.
-- Responsive, accessible UI with adjustable text size, and keyboard-friendly navigation.
+- Responsive, accessible UI with adjustable Arabic and English text size, reading preferences, reduced-motion support, and keyboard-friendly navigation.
+- Local runtime data with client-side caching for large volume payloads and lightweight structure metadata.

 ## Who it's for